 My research broadly investigates the visual culture of public space.
 In this, I seek to question how graphic design in the everyday affects environmental ambiences and human behaviour.
-Within my research process, I often use psychogeography to help uncover what I might otherwise overlook, with photographic dérives providing the opportunity to visually interrogate specific locations.
+Within my research process, I often use psychogeography to help uncover what I might otherwise overlook, with photographic dérives providing the opportunity to visually interrogate different locations and how graphic design sits within them.
 More generally, I take photographs of how the everyday presents itself to me as I go about my daily life.
 Both methods provide source material for me to question at a later date, where I explore their contexts through themed projects and self-publish my visual and textual responses in print and online.
 I view this research as relating to the wider studies of urbanism and visual sociology, as much as it does to graphic design.

-Urbanism has a wide variety of discussion points and associated academic terminology, but rarely is applied graphic communication explored within such dialogues.
-Graphic commons serves as a linguistic device to encourage stakeholder discussion on the visual culture that everyone has to navigate on a day-to-day basis.
+While urbanism has a wide variety of discussion points supported by its own academic terminology, rarely is the application of graphic design in public space explored within this field of study.
+Graphic Commons serves as a linguistic device to encourage stakeholder discussion about the visual culture of shared environments.
+As a term, Graphic Commons forms an overarching descriptor for many of my research projects.

-When visual communication becomes interrupted in some way, its desired message is altered and open to interpretation.
-This project explores these possible other readings and what this means to the intent of the designer and the design.
+When visual communication becomes corrupted in some way, its desired message is altered and open to interpretation.
+This project explores such visual and textual (mis) readings and what the effect of these interruptions means to the intent of the designer and the desired message.

 Aesthetics of Convenience